EQUINE DISTRESS (THE PROBLEM)

 + I live in an area with low cellular signal.
 Will NIGHTWATCH® still work?

 There may be some areas in the US and Canada with limited cellular (3G) coverage.
 Unlike voice transmission, we require only minimal cellular signal for transmission of data when not connected to a Wi-Fi network.
-For areas with insufficient 3G/GSM cellular data coverage (AT&T, T-Mobile, and regional providers), we recommend you have NIGHTWATCH® connected to a Wi-Fi network at all times.
+For areas with insufficient 3G/GSM cellular data coverage (AT&T, T-Mobile, and regional providers), we recommend you have NIGHTWATCH® connected to a Wi-Fi network at all times as well as consider a wireless repeater.

 + What does the less than $1/day monitoring service and license offer me?